Will (1797 ship): Career

 Will arrived at Kingston on 7 March, with 405 captives on board.
 Crow had six crew members die and four desert.
 When she arrived, boats from eight warships arrived and pressed many of Will's crew.
 Then on 12 April, during a celebration in honour of Rodney's victory, the crew on board a nearby sloop fired a gun that was still loaded with a double-headed shot.
 The projectile hit Will's doctor, who had been drinking coffee on the quarterdeck, killing him.
 Will left for Britain on 19 May.
 She arrived back at Liverpool on 15 July.

-4th enslaving voyage (1800–1801): Prior to leaving on this, his third voyage, Crowe received a letter of marque on 28 August 1800.
-Will sailed again on 6 November, but did not reach Bonny for almost 10 weeks.
+4th voyage transporting enslaved people (1800–1801): Prior to leaving on this, his third voyage, Crowe received a letter of marque on 28 August 1800.
+Will sailed again on 6 November.
+In 1800, 133 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Will did not reach Bonny for almost 10 weeks.
 There she took on the captain and crew of Diana, which had wrecked.
 Lloyd's List reported that Diana, of Liverpool, Ward, master, had wrecked on the Bonny Bar, but that the crew was saved, and that Will and Lord Stanley had brought them into Jamaica.

 Will reached Jamaica with 293 captives.
-On 21 May 1801 she left Port Royal in convoy, under the escort of HMS York.
+On 21 May 1801, she left Port Royal in convoy, under the escort of HMS York.
 Captain John Ferrier, of York, appointed Crow a senior captain of the convoy, and placed Will at the rear of the convoy as "whipper-in".
 Will encountered Hector, Blackie, master, of Liverpool, which was not part of the convoy but was in a sinking state.
 Hector capsized before Crow could get her crew off, but he was still able to save all but one man on her, a passenger who drowned as she capsized and went under.
 Will arrived back at Liverpool on 19 July, having left Liverpool with 42 crew members and having suffered only two crew member deaths in the overall voyage.

 After his return to Liverpool, Crow received two pieces of silver.
 The merchants and underwriters of Liverpool gave him an engraved silver plate worth £200 commemorating him on his feat of driving off three French frigates on 16 December 1799.
-The Lloyd's underwriters gave him an engraved silver cup commemorating Crow's defeat of the French privater brig on 21 February 1800.
+The Lloyd's underwriters gave him an engraved silver cup commemorating Crow's defeat of the French privateer brig on 21 February 1800.

+5th voyage transporting enslaved people (1801–1802): Crow left on his fourth slaving voyage on Will on 11 November 1801.
+In 1801, 147 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.